Meet our CEO and Board of Directors

 Giuseppe (Pino) Migliorino AM

-Pino Migliorino AM was appointed to the NAATI Board of Directors on May 15, 2014.
+Pino Migliorino AM was appointed to the NAATI Board of Directors on 15 May 2014.
 He was born in Bari, Italy in 1959 and migrated to Australia in 1964.
-Pino founded the Cultural Perspectives Group twenty-four years ago.
-This group of companies comprises sector leaders in consulting, researching and communicating with culturally and linguistically diverse (CaLD) and indigenous communities in Australia.
-Prior to working in the private sector, Pino held important positions in the third sector and in government including Executive Officer of the Ethnic Communities Council (ECC) of NSW; NSW Regional Coordinator for the Office of Multicultural Affairs; Senior Conciliator at the Human Rights and Equal Opportunities Commission (HREOC) and Principal Policy Officer at the Ethnic Affairs Commission of NSW.
+Pino founded Cultural Perspectives Group twenty-four years ago.
+This group of companies are sector leaders in consulting, researching and communicating with culturally and linguistically diverse (CaLD) and Indigenous communities in Australia.
+Prior to working in the private sector, Pino held important positions in the third sector and in government, including Executive Officer of the Ethnic Communities Council (ECC) of NSW, NSW Regional Coordinator for the Office of Multicultural Affairs, Senior Conciliator at the Human Rights and Equal Opportunities Commission (HREOC) and Principal Policy Officer at the Ethnic Affairs Commission of NSW.
 Pino is an acknowledged expert in immigration, multicultural affairs and social policy areas relevant to diversity.
-In 2017 he was made a member of the Order of Australia.
+In 2017, he was made a member of the Order of Australia.
 Pino has a BA and Dip.
-Ed (Secondary), is a Fellow of the Public Relations Institute of Australia (PRIA) and a Qualified Practicing Market Researcher (QPMR).
-Mr Migliorino’s term expires on May 14, 2020.
+Ed (Secondary), is a Fellow of the Public Relations Institute of Australia (PRIA), a Graduate of the Australian Institute of Company Directors (GAICD) and a Qualified Practicing Market Researcher (QPMR).
+Mr Migliorino’s term expires on 14 May 2020.

 John Williams PSM

-John Williams was appointed to the NAATI Board of Directors on September 1, 2014.
+John Williams was appointed to the NAATI Board of Directors on 1 September 2014.
 John joined the Department of Immigration in Melbourne in 1964 where he gained extensive senior management experience before retiring in December 2008.
-His extensive overseas appointments include serving in the Australian High Commission London from 1973 to 1975; the Australian Embassy in Belgrade from 1975 to 1977 and 1983 to 1985; the Australian Embassy in Cairo from 1978 to 1979 and the Australian Consulate Cape Town from 1979 to 1982.
+His extensive overseas appointments include serving in the Australian High Commission London from 1973 to 1975, the Australian Embassy in Belgrade from 1975 to 1977 and 1983 to 1985, the Australian Embassy in Cairo from 1978 to 1979, and the Australian Consulate Cape Town from 1979 to 1982.
 John was extensively involved with multicultural and consular communities in his assignments both overseas and in Australia.
-While working in Australia, he built strong working relationships with other government agencies at Federal and State levels.
+While working in Australia, he built strong working relationships with other government agencies at the Federal and State levels.
 John was awarded a Public Service Medal (PSM) in the Queen’s Birthday Honour list in 2008 in recognition of his work with Australia’s multicultural communities.
-Since retiring from the public service, John has established his own consultancy to assist multicultural communities to better connect with, and access services within society.
-Mr Williams’ term expires on August 31, 2020.
+Since retiring from the public service, he has established his own consultancy to assist multicultural communities to better connect with and access services within society.
+Mr Williams’ term expires on 31 August 2020.

-Mary Gurgone was appointed to the NAATI Board of Directors on November 1, 2014 and has been the National Director for Fortis Consulting since 2009.
+Mary Gurgone was appointed to the NAATI Board of Directors on 1 November 2014, and has been the National Director for Fortis Consulting since 2009.
 Fortis is one of the top 30 management consulting firms in Western Australia.
 Mary migrated to Australia from Italy and has a lifelong commitment to cross-cultural and cross-linguistic communication.
-She has a Master of Business, teacher training and vocational training qualifications, Bachelor of Arts (English and Italian), and NAATI accreditation as a professional translator and interpreter.
+She has a Master of Business, teacher training and vocational training qualifications, a Bachelor of Arts (English and Italian), and NAATI accreditation as a professional translator and interpreter.
 Mary is passionate about quality in translating and interpreting and has worked tirelessly for the translating and interpreting profession.
-She was a national president of the Australian Institute of Interpreters and Translators Inc (AUSIT), State President of AUSIT WA (1989-2002) and is a Fellow of AUSIT.
-Mary continues to lead strategic national projects related to Australian multiculturalism as well as supporting the Zonta House Women's Board (of which she was formerly Chair) through conducting the Board Skills Audit and being a member of the External Relations Committee .
-She is focused on governance, having completed the Australian Institute of Company Directors Course.
-Ms Gurgone’s term expires on October 31, 2020.
+She was a national president of the Australian Institute of Interpreters and Translators Inc. (AUSIT), State President of AUSIT WA (1989-2002) and is a Fellow of AUSIT.
+Mary continues to lead strategic national projects related to Australian multiculturalism as well as supporting the Zonta House Women’s Board (of which she was formerly Chair) through conducting the Board Skills Audit and being a member of the External Relations Committee.
+She is focussed on governance, having completed the Australian Institute of Company Directors Course.
+Ms Gurgone’s term expires on 31 October 2020.

 Dr Michael Cooke

-Michael Cooke was appointed to the NAATI Board of Directors on December 1, 2017.
-He is a linguist and principal of Intercultural Communications, which provides training for Indigenous language interpreters and consultancy services for agencies that use them, particularly in health, legal and judicial domains.
+Michael Cooke was appointed to the NAATI Board of Directors on 1 December 2017.
+He is a linguist and Principal of Intercultural Communications, which provides training for Indigenous language interpreters and consultancy services for agencies that use them, particularly in the health, legal and judicial domains.
 He completed his PhD in linguistics in 1997, becoming a specialist in legal interpreting and forensic linguistics.
-Michael is a NAATI recognised practising interpreter and translator in Djambarrpuyngu, one of the languages spoken by the Yolngu people of North East Arnhem Land.
-He is widely known as an expert in his field, researching, presenting, providing expert evidence as a forensic linguist and publishing extensively in language and law.
+Michael is a NAATI-recognised practising interpreter and translator in Djambarrpuyngu, one of the languages spoken by the Yolngu people of North East Arnhem Land.
+He is a widely known as an expert in his field, researching, presenting, providing expert evidence as a forensic linguist and publishing extensively in language and law.
 Michael has a long-standing professional relationship with NAATI, beginning with chairing the Northern Territory Regional Advisory Committee in 1995.
-Dr Cooke’s term expires on November 30, 2020.
+Dr Cooke’s term expires on 30 November 2020.